schwaaa/clap-imgui/README.md

 ---
 ### Note

 ImGui, like many UI implementations, uses a polling update mechanism.
-It would be typical to use SetTimer on Windows or NSTimer on MacOS for this, but in the interest of minimizing platform-specific code (and not having to deal with X11 threads), this example uses CLAP's timer extension.
+This example uses SetTimer on Windows and NSTimer on MacOS, but in the interest of minimizing platform-specific code (and not having to deal with X11 threads), uses the CLAP timer extension on linux.
+If the host application does not support the CLAP timer extension, the linux version of this plugin will not show a UI.